isw-kudos/huddo-docs/docs/boards/kubernetes/index.md

 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is installed
 1. [helm](https://docs.helm.sh/using_helm/#installing-helm) is installed
 1. SMTP gateway setup for email notifications if required
-1. [Dockerhub](https://hub.docker.com) account setup with access to Huddo Boards repository.<br>Please send your account details to [support@huddo.com](mailto:support@huddo.com) if you don't already have this.
+1. [Quay.io - Red Hat](https://quay.io) account setup with access to Huddo Boards repository.
+Please send your account details to [support@huddo.com](mailto:support@huddo.com) if you do not already have this.

 ---